 These exams are also an excellent opportunity for students to become more accustomed at completing assessments in more formal conditions, something we want them to feel confident and relaxed about later on in their school careers.
 At the same time, we must stress that we do not want students to get unnecessarily worried about the exams, and we ask for your support here.
 Above all else, the exams are a valuable opportunity for teachers to assess the areas students have grasped well and those where further consolidation may still be required.
 These exams will also be particularly useful to help teachers identify any gaps in learning that may have developed for students this term and help address them with students.
-However, it really is not the end of the world if an exam does not go as well as expected.
+However, it really is not the end of the world if an exam does not go as well as expected and we never use the result of a single assessment to inform things such as sets or target grades.

 Revision at home is important, but it is equally important not to over-do-it.
-We suggest that an average of 90 minutes of revision per night during the 2 weeks before Christmas and a week or two doing the same after Christmas will be plenty for students to be well-prepared, assuming that they've been working hard in lessons and completing all homework.
+We suggest that an average of 45-60 minutes of revision per night during the 2 weeks before Christmas and the 2 weeks after Christmas will be plenty for students to be well-prepared, assuming that they've been working hard in lessons and completing all homework.
 We will be asking other subjects to try not to set homework during this time, and asking that English, Maths and Science homework relates directly to the exams in order to support revision.